Convert PDF to Searchable CSV: A Guide to Structured Data Extraction

 Common use cases for searchable exports

-- Financial Auditing: Extracting thousands of line items from multi-page bank statements to detect anomalies or reconcile accounts.
+- Financial auditing: extracting thousands of line items from multi-page bank statements to detect anomalies or reconcile accounts.

-- Research: Digitizing legacy scientific reports or government archives for statistical analysis in Python, R, or SQL databases.
+- Research: digitizing legacy scientific reports or government archives for statistical analysis in Python, R, or SQL databases.

 The Mechanics of Accurate Data Extraction